 Provision a Google Axion C4A Arm VM

-You’ll create a Google Axion C4A Arm-based virtual machine (VM) on Google Cloud Platform (GCP) using the c4a-standard-4 machine type (4 vCPUs, 16 GB memory).
+In this section you’ll create a Google Axion C4A Arm-based virtual machine on Google Cloud Platform.
+You’ll use the c4a-standard-4 machine type, which provides 4 vCPUs and 16 GB of memory.
 This VM will host your Django application.

 Note